Toward making entrepreneurship more accessible in France!

-A fairly favorable entrepreneurial ecosystem
+A fairly supportive entrepreneurial ecosystem

 The democratization of entrepreneurship

-Entrepreneurial intent (16.9% in 2021 to 18.8% in 2022) and total emerging entrepreneurial activity (TEA: 7.7% to 9.2%) are trending favorably.
+Entrepreneurial intent (16.9% in 2021 to 18.8% in 2022) and total emerging entrepreneurial activity (TEA: 7.7% to 9.2%) are trending upward.
 At the regional level, there are disparities.
-The four most dynamic regions in terms of TAE are PACA (12.63%), Brittany (9.73%), Ile-de-France (9.33%), and Auvergne-Rhône-Alpes (9.33%).
+The four most dynamic regions in terms of EAA are PACA (12.63%), Brittany (9.73%), Île-de-France (9.33%), and Auvergne-Rhône-Alpes (9.33%).

-Youth entrepreneurship: making a difference in the world
+Youth Entrepreneurship: Making a Difference in the World

 Sustainable entrepreneurship: a gap between intentions and actions

-- accelerate women's entrepreneurship
+• boost women's entrepreneurship

-- facilitate market access
+• facilitate market access

 Practical information: